NEFUJoeyChen/TG-Net/README.md

 - lr, beta1, beta2 are the parameters of the Adam optimiser, for more information you can consult the manual on the torch website(https://pytorch.org/docs/1.1.0/_modules/torch/optim/adam.html).

 ## Train
+- You can use a face dataset or street view or your own dataset to train the model.
+Unfortunately, our trained models larger than 100M cannot be uploaded to git.
 - set images under ./img and mask image is placed under the main directory of the folder.
 THen, 'python train.py'

 ## Test
-- You can load our trained model or retrain your own model using your dataset.
+- You can retrain your own model using your dataset.
 - Modify the corresponding parameter of ArgumentParser(), then 'python test_single.py'